 The research continues to be unrestricted in principle.
 However, contact opportunities between members of the university should also be minimised at the "workplace university".
 Presence in the institutes, facilities and administrative units should therefore continue to be limited to what is necessary for the completion of tasks in research, administration and infrastructure and organised in such a way that operations can be maintained in the event of an infection.
 This applies in particular to critical business processes and infrastructures.

 This information is currently being updated.

-Against the background of the pandemic-related constraints on scientific operations, the Act on Academic Fixed-Term Contracts (WissZeitVG) has been amended retrospectively with effect from 01.03.2020 to include a transitional arrangement for a limited period, by the addition of Section 7 (3) WissZeitVG.
+The Act on Academic Fixed-Term Contracts (WissZeitVG) has ,against the background of the pandemic, been amended restrospectively with effect from 01.03.2020 to include a transitional arrangement for a limited period of time, by the addition of Section 7 (3) WissZeitVG.
 The current wording of the amendment is as follows (translation from the German original):